complexity-science-hub/dynamic_bicflows/README.md

 ```

 ##### Clear cache
-Datasets are kept in the memory of the server for faster access.

-If you host the app on a server, you should create *cronjob* to clear server cache from time to time:
+For faster access datasets are kept in memory.
+If you host the app on a server, you should create a *cronjob* to clear server cache from time to time:

 ```
 */20 * * * * wget -O - http://localhost/bipartite/clearcache >/dev/null 2>&1